Pat Stacy | Beyond What I See

-After his death, Pat became a disaster mental health volunteer with the American Red Cross, continuing her work as a facilitator and helper to those who needed her.
-This she did for the next 13 years, doing disaster work across the nation, teaching classes, becoming state and chapter lead for mental health, and serving as a Manager in 9/11 and on the Aviation (Critical) Incident Response Team.
+Pat was a Licensed Professional Counselor, earning many awards for her work.
+She retired from her profession in 1994 to care for her seriously ill husband.
+After his death, Pat became a disaster mental health volunteer with the American Red Cross, which she did for the next 13 years.
 Pat believes that we are here to make a difference, and she believes that her work, did indeed, make a difference.

-Her work was cut short in 2007 when her breast cancer from 2001 returned.
-Staph infections and surgeries in 2008 led her to pick up a paint brush.
+Her work was cut short in 2007, when illness happened.
+Surgeries in 2008 led her to pick up a paint brush.
 She had always said “Someday I will paint” although she had never tried artistic pursuits to any great extent.
 She had many hours of surgery that year, and found that if she painted, she didn’t hurt—distraction is a sound principle of pain management!
 And so she painted!
 It very quickly became a passion.
 In much better health in 2009, she sought out instructors and mentors who could help her learn technique and develop her style.
 “I was starting late in life, so the learning curve was straight up!”, she recalls.
 She studied with Bruce Marion, Betsy Dillard Stroud, and Nancy Reyner among others.
 “I would find artists whose work I admired, and then I would find out if they taught classes.”
 Another career was born, and she began to show her work later that year.

-At first, Pat would try out the styles of the artists from whom she was taking classes, but very quickly she began to develop and cultivate her own unique style.
-While she had first worked toward purely abstract compositions, her paintings evolved to include symbols and spiritual imagery.
+Pat has developed her own unique style that involves symbols and spiritual imagery.
 “I intuitively know from my experiences that there are many realities I do not see,” Stacy says, “and my art began to touch viewers at a deeper level.
 I would have people see my work at a show and tell me that they felt something powerful emanating from the imagery—or that they find an energy in my booth.”

 Pat’s subject matter draws from or is inspired by ancient and native cultures.
 Some of the symbols in her work come directly from native art, while others are her own creations, an artistic mythology that helps Pat convey her artistic vision to viewers.

-Despite being relatively new to the art market, Pat Stacy has developed a strong following for her work.
-She shows in galleries in Scottsdale, Sedona, Fountain Hills, Payson and Pine, Arizona.
+Pat Stacy has developed a strong following for her work.
+She shows in galleries in Sedona, Arizona. and well as in Moab, Utah .
 She has collectors across the nation and internationally as well.
-Her husband, Loren Anderson, has been a staunch supporter of her newly launched art career.
+Her husband, Loren Anderson, has been a staunch supporter.
 He constructs her Quadruvium blanks, helps her prepare for and set up shows, and handles the paperwork of the business.

 “I feel like everything in my life has been preparing me to create the art I’m creating today,” Pat says.
-“I’ve learned through the many experiences that I have known or seen that life can be difficult, but also incredibly beautiful.
 I would like to encourage people to find beauty, hope and meaning in their lives—and let art help guide them on the path.”